Sooji Balls Recipe (Semolina Balls, Rava Balls)

-Sooji Balls (Semolina Balls, Rava Balls) is an easy and simple breakfast dish prepared with semolina.
-Serve it for breakfast or snacks with your favorite chutney (vegan).
+Sooji Balls (Semolina Balls, Rava Balls) is an easy breakfast dish made with semolina.
+Serve it for breakfast or as a snack with your favorite chutney.

-Sooji Balls (Semolina Balls, Rava Balls) is an interesting breakfast or snack recipe prepared by steaming and tempering soft and spongy semolina balls.
+Sooji Balls (Semolina Balls, Rava Balls) is an interesting breakfast or snack recipe, prepared by steaming and tempering soft, spongy semolina balls.

 Semolina (Sooji) is cooked, formed into small balls, steamed, and later tempered to make these delicious semolina balls.